basho/basho_docs/content/riak/kv/2.0.2/setup/upgrading/search.md

     node you know that AAE has brought all new indexes up to date.

-7. Next, call the following command that will give HTTP and PB query control to the new Riak Search.
+7. Next, call the following command that will give HTTP and PB query control to the new Riak search.

     ```curl
     riak-admin search switch-to-new-search